ABC FinanceBridging loans

 Other key factors to compare between different bridging loans are the following:

-- How quickly the lender can complete your bridging loan application
+• How quickly the lender can complete your bridging loan application

 Can I get a bridging loan if I have a bad credit history?

 Yes, a bridging loan is generally available for borrowers who have bad credit.
 This can include defaults, CCJs, mortgage arrears, IVAs, debt management plans and even previous bankruptcy.
+All loans are subject to credit checks.

 What types of property can a bridging loan be secured on?

-How quickly can you get a bridging loan?
+How quickly can you get bridge financing?

 We can arrange a bridging loan in 5-21 days – sometimes faster where your requirement is urgent.